The 52nd Annual Smoky Hill Art Exhibition opened on May 1 as the anchor of the Hays Arts Council 2021 Spring Art Walk.

 The annual Smoky Hill Art Exhibition is a statewide juried fine art competitive open to any artist currently living in Kansas.
 Any original 2-D or 3-D works completed in the last 2 years (& not previously exhibited at the Hays Arts Center) are eligible.

-This year, $2,700 in total cash prizes were awarded by juror Paul Allen.
-The "Eugene "Skip' Harwick" cash awards were provided by Kirsten Harwick Mills in honor of her father and the "John C Thorns Landscape" award was provided by Thorns' former student, Warren Taylor.
-Additional awards are made possible through the project support our sponsors: Jeter Law Firm, Emprise Bank, and Northwestern Printers.
-Awards are noted with the artists and their works in the complete body of exhibition images that follow the video gallery tours links.
-A link to the 2020 entry info and juror's statement are also found below.
+This year, $2,950 in total cash prizes were awarded by juror Jay Nelson.
+The "Eugene "Skip' Harwick" cash award was provided by Kirsten Harwick Mills in honor of her father and the "John C Thorns" and "Byrnel Figler" awards was provided by Thorns' former student & Figler's long-time friend, Warren Taylor.
+Additional awards are made possible through the project support of our sponsors: Jeter Law Firm, Emprise Bank, and Northwestern Printers.
+Awards are noted with the artists and their works in the complete body of exhibition images that follow.
+A link to the 2021 entry info and juror's statement are also found below.

 After graduating from Wichita State University in 1965, “Skip” Harwick began teaching at Fort Hays State.
 Though primarily a painter in oils, he also created works in watercolor, intaglio, ink, and various three-dimensional media.